We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have direct contact with someone who has the infection, for instance, when caring for them or eating with them

 People are most contagious when they have active symptoms, such as vomiting, and for the first few days after they recover.
-However, 2 weeks after a person recovers from norovirus, the virus will remain in their stool.
+However,

 People can help prevent the transmission of the virus by regularly and thoroughly washing their hands using soap and water.
 They should pay particular attention to washing the hands: